oracle-livelabs/developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 3. Select the compartment that the fleet is in and click the fleet.

 4. Click **Java Runtimes** under **Resources**.
-If tagging and installation of management agents is successful, Java Runtimes will be indicated on the Fleet Main Page after 5 minutes.
+If installation of management agents is successful, Java Runtimes will be indicated on the Fleet Main Page after 5 minutes.

   **For Non-OCI Hosts:**
   You should see only one Java Runtime.
 This corresponds to the Java 8 installation from [Lab 4](?lab=create-a-java-application).